unity8-team/miral/tasks_for_the_interested_reader.md

    represents a group of windows that can be switched away from (hidden) or to (shown) in a single action.
 Each window belongs in a single virtual workspace.

+ - Compositing effects.
+There needs to be an API for coding "effects" within the compositor (spreads, wobbly windows, shadows).

+ - Customizing compositing.
+There needs to be a mechanism for loading custom compositing effects.
+E.g. specifying a module (or modules) to load.

 The tiling window management strategy